Filet Mignon Recipe in Mushroom Sauce (VIDEO)

 In the same pan over med/high heat, add 1/2 cup red wine and boil down until reduced by half (3 min), scraping the bottom to deglaze.
 Add 1 1/2 cups beef broth and boil until 2/3 cup of liquid remains in the pan (5-7 min).
 Stir in 1/2 cup cream and boil 2 min or until slightly thickened.
 Season sauce to taste with salt and pepper if desired.

 Add steaks and mushrooms back to pan, spooning some of the sauce over steaks.
 Once steaks are just heated through, remove from heat and serve garnished with fresh sprigs of thyme if desired.

-*Note on Steak Cooking Times: Searing time will vary if steaks are thicker or thinner.
+*Note on Steak Cooking Times: Searing time will vary based on desired doneness and thickness of steaks.

 If you make this recipe, I’d love to see pics of your creations on Instagram, Facebook and Twitter!
 Hashtag them #natashaskitchen